sarah-thomens/linux-server-config-project/README.md

 	* <strong>engine = create_engine('postgresql://catalog:password@localhost/catalog')</strong>
 	* Save the file: `CTRL + O`
 	* Close the file: `CTRL + X`
+8. If you have a starter items file that adds items to your database.
+You also need to change the engine line in this file as well.
+	* `sudo nano <STARTER-ITEM-FILE>.py`
+	* Find the line beginning with <strong>engine</strong>
+	* Change the line to: * <strong>engine = create_engine('postgresql://catalog:password@localhost/catalog')</strong>
+	* Save the file: `CTRL + O`
+	* Close the file: `CTRL + X`
-8. Remove the test file you created to test the server
+9. Remove the test file you created to test the server
 	* `sudo rm __init__.py`
-9. Change the name of the application.py file to __init__.py
+10. Change the name of the application.py file to __init__.py
 	* `sudo mv application.py __init__.py`
-10. Create needed linux user for psql:
+11. Create needed linux user for psql:
 	* `sudo adduser catalog`
 	* Choose a password
-11. When installing, Postgre creates a user that can access the database system.
+12. When installing, Postgre creates a user that can access the database system.
 Switch to this user
 	* `sudo su - postgres`
-12. Connect to the database system
+13. Connect to the database system
 	* `psql`
-13. Create a new user for your project with a password
+14. Create a new user for your project with a password
 	* `CREATE USER catalog WITH PASSWORD 'password';`
 	* The password should be the same as the engine lines we changed in application.py and database_setup.py
-14. Give the catalog user the ability to create databases
+15. Give the catalog user the ability to create databases
 	* `ALTER USER catalog CREATEDB;`
-15. Check current roles and their attributes
+16. Check current roles and their attributes
 	* `\du`
-16. Create a database owned by the catalog user
+17. Create a database owned by the catalog user
 	* `CREATE DATABASE catalog WITH OWNER catalog;`
-17. Connect to the newly created database
+18. Connect to the newly created database
 	* `\c catalog`
-18. Revoke all of the rights from general users
+19. Revoke all of the rights from general users
 	* `REVOKE ALL ON SCHEMA public FROM public;`
-19. Make permissions so only catalog user can create tables
+20. Make permissions so only catalog user can create tables
 	* `GRANT ALL ON SCHEMA public TO catalog;`
-20. Logout of PostgreSQL: `\q`
+21. Logout of PostgreSQL: `\q`
-21. Return to your ubuntu command line: `exit`
+22. Return to your ubuntu command line: `exit`
-22. Set up the database by running your database_setup.py file:
+23. Set up the database by running your database_setup.py file:
-	* `python /var/www/catalog/catalog/database_setup.py`
+	* `python database_setup.py`

+#### Run Your Application
+1. Restart apache
+	* `sudo service apache2 restart`
+2. Open your browser and type in your public IP address (18.212.16.202)
+3. If everything works, your application should show here

+#### Get Google OAuth to Work with the new Server
+1. For this step, you will need the public IP address of your server and the hostname we found earlier [here](http://www.hcidata.info/host2ip.cgi)
+2. Go to your Google Developer API Console [here](https://console.developers.google.com)
+3. Navigate to APIs & Services > Credentials > Edit Settings

 ## Third-Party Resources Used to Help